PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

 class GPIOActor(CBPiActor):
 ```

 For actors, but also for Sensors you have the possibility to specify actions that can be triggered from the dashboard.
 This is done via `@action("{NAME}", parameters=[...])`.
 Parameters are specified in the same way as you do it for the plugin parameters.
-The example below shows you an example on how to set the poer for an actor.
+The example below shows you an example on how to set the power for an actor.

-This is followed by the corresponding fucntion that shall be triggered by the action.
-The parameters are directly assigned via the `label` of the action prameter (e.g. `Power` like in this example).
+This is followed by the corresponding function that shall be triggered by the action.
+The parameters are directly assigned via the `label` of the action parameter (e.g. `Power` like in this example).
 In this case, the parameter power will be defined by the action and the action will call the `self.set_power()` function and will change the power for the actor.
-The fucntion checks, if the value is not below 0 or above 100.
+The function checks, if the value is not below 0 or above 100.
 Otherwise the min value of 0 or the max value of 100 will be set

 {% hint style="info" %}
 Power for an actor can be only between 0 and 100.
 The value has to be an `int`.